E14 Area Guides

 Sitting within its own peninsula, the Isle of Dogs is one of London’s most historic and desirable neighbourhoods.
 Like much of the Docklands area, the Isle of Dogs was a chief shipping port until the 1970s.
 Regeneration in the 1990s transformed the area from an industrial wasteland into a desirable neighbourhood with a thriving financial district.

 Canary Wharf is one of London’s most exciting neighbourhoods.
 Famous for its glass towers, transport links and lucrative job market, the area offers something for everyone.
 Located in Zone 2, Canary Wharf provides easy access into central London, while retaining its own unique history and character.
-To find out more on what Canary Wharf is like as a place to live, read our Canary Wharf area guide below.
+To find out more on what Canary Wharf is like as a place to live, read our Canary Wharf Property guide below.